ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

             - In `BookingForm.tsx`, added import of `ApiResponse` from `types/showtime.ts` and removed local definition.
     - **Outcome**: All TypeScript errors have been resolved, enabling successful compilation.
 Consistent interface usage across components improves code quality and prevents runtime errors from missing properties.

+- **Date Picker Implementation and Simplification (LATEST)**:
+    - **Issue Addressed**: Implementation of DatePicker from Material UI in MovieDetails.tsx led to numerous dependency and compatibility errors with date-fns library.
+    - **Root Issues**:
+        - Incompatibility between @mui/x-date-pickers (with AdapterDateFnsV3) and existing date-fns version
+        - Vietnamese locale import issues in date-fns
+        - Persistent module errors even after updating packages and clearing cache
+    - **Solution Implemented**:
+        - Replaced complex DatePicker component from @mui/x-date-pickers with standard TextField input of type "date"
+        - Maintained useState implementation for setting default date (today)
+        - Updated change handlers to work with standard date input
+        - Preserved usage of selected date in React Query for fetching showtime data
+    - **Outcome**: Simplified solution that maintains the date selection functionality while eliminating dependency issues.
+Users can now select dates to view showtimes without encountering errors, and the application is more stable with fewer complex dependencies.

 ## What's Left to Build
 1. Frontend Features
    Admin Interface (Priority)